-Check thread count, but don't rely on it to make your decision.
+Check thread count, but don't rely on it.
 Thread count should be just one consideration when you purchase bedding.
 While good bed sheets should have a minimum thread count of 200, experts say higher counts can mean significantly higher prices with only marginal benefits.
-Fiber quality, yarn size, finishing and construction play a more significant role in a sheets' comfort and durability.
+Fiber quality, yarn size, finishing and construction play a more significant role in sheets' comfort and durability.

 Are you picky about colors and patterns?
 Many sheet manufacturers offer only solids in neutrals or muted pastels, although some of the top-rated bed sheets now come a few pattern choices.
 You may have better luck finding brighter colors and patterns on comforters or duvet covers that are made to coordinate with the sheets.
 Note that yarn-dyed fabric will generally resist fading better than printed fabric, but it will also boost the sheets' price.

 Know your retailer's return policy.
 Don't be afraid to inspect package contents before you buy to make sure you get the proper sizes and number of pieces.
-Most retailers will allow you to return sheets even after laundering them if there are problems with fading, shrinking or feel.
+Many retailers will allow you to return sheets even after washing them if there are problems with fading, shrinking or feel.